-The microscope consists of a pulsed laser, a scanning microscope, and sensitive detector.
-In one photon excitation, fluorescent signals are generated in the z planes equally, including in the zone of interest.
+The microscope consists of a pulsed laser, a scanning microscope, and a sensitive detector.
+In one-photon excitation, fluorescent signals are generated in the z planes equally, including in the zone of interest.

-However, in two-photon microscopy, 80% of the signal is focused onto a diffraction limited region.
-This is achieved by focusing the laser beam using optics, which leads to high density of photons in a specific region.
+However, in two-photon microscopy, 80% of the signal is focused onto a diffraction-limited region.
+This is achieved by focusing the laser beam using optics, which leads to the high density of photons in a specific region.
 This crowding of photons enables the two photons to interact with a fluorophore and achieve two-photon excitation.

 Deep sectioning by multiphoton

 One of the most important aspects of multiphoton excitation is to achieve imaging of thick sections.
 This is achieved by three methods; one, the lack of absorption of photons in the out-of-focus regions help the photons to reach the right level in the sample.